-Since the launch of the website in early 2000, The USP of It's All Greek has, from the beginning, been its unique blend of suppliers, media, textures, and styles.
+Since the launch of the website in early 2000, The USP of It's All Greek has been its unique blend of suppliers, media, textures, and styles.
 The product range has embraced miniatures, gift items, and interior design pieces.

 From 2003, I had a succession of three shops near the British Museum, supplied the movies Troy and Alexander, museum shops including the Ashmolean and Fitzwilliam, famous bookstores Blackwells and Heffers.

 Best of all, there have been thousands of enthusiastic and appreciative customers all over the world.

 Since June 2018, It's All Greek has come full circle, and is, once again, exclusively online, with a much reduced stock range, mostly of smaller pieces.

 I have been so lucky on this odyssey.
 The best Greek suppliers, many of whom have become close friends.
 The best colleagues as friends too, many of whom were former pupils.
-And of course, my customers worldwide, who still keep in touch even though they can't visit the shop!
+And of course, my customers worldwide, who still keep in touch even though they can't visit a shop!
 I'm so very grateful to them all.

-This website has recently eclipsed its previous incarnation.
-This is the fourth major overhaul since the very first one in September 2000.
+Last year, this website eclipsed its previous incarnation.
+This was the fourth major overhaul since the very first one in September 2000.
 How much more straightforward it has been to create this one!